Rl0007/metaverse/README.md

+# Note :-  If you are using Jio (either sim or Jiofiber)  as your ISP either use a vpn or change your ISP as photos are not rendering in Jio network it is a known issue .
 # Metaverse

 Welcome to Metaverse!
 This is a web application built with React and Django, designed for e-commerce purposes, specifically selling t-shirts.
 The project utilizes various technologies and libraries such as Python, JWT, Djoser, React Context API, and protected routes.
 Additionally, email authentication and verification are implemented for enhanced security.